Rabies in cats: A comprehensive guide

 1. Histological examination:

-2. Direct Fluorescent Antibody Test (DFA):
+2. Direct Fluorescence Antibody Test (DFA):

 • This is a commonly used test that uses fluorescent antibodies to detect the presence of the rabies virus in a tissue sample.